NEC0S/Architectural-Design-Optimization/README.md

 - **Python (Flask)**: For the web server and backend logic.
 - **OpenCV**: For image processing and yellow object detection.
 - **HTML/CSS**: For the frontend, including a modern and responsive UI.

+## Future Improvements

+- Implement deep learning-based classification for improved accuracy.

+- Add support for additional feature extraction methods.

+- Optimize performance for large-scale datasets.

+---

+## Workflow

+### Image Preprocessing:

+- Convert the image to grayscale.

+- Apply Gaussian blurring to reduce noise.

+- Use adaptive thresholding to highlight key structures.

+### Feature Extraction:

+- Detect contours and extract their properties.

+- Count vertices using polygon approximation.

+- Perform color segmentation to identify key regions.

+### Clustering & Classification:

+- Use K-means clustering to group layouts into distinct families.

+- Assign labels to images based on extracted feature similarities.

 ---